 Step 3: Enter a password in the "Password to modify" box and then click "OK".

 Step 4: Go back to the "Save As" dialogue box and then click "Save" to finish.
-The next time you open the presentation, you will be required to enter your password.
+The next time you open the presentation, you will be required to enter a password to modify or open read-only file.

-Step 1: Open the PowerPoint presentation you would like to protect and then click on "File".
+Step 1: Open the Finder and choose the PowerPoint presentation you want to lock.

-Step 3: Select "Encrypt with Password" from the drop-down menu.
+Step 2: Select "Change File Type" option from the menu.

 So what if you receive a PowerPoint presentation that needs to be edited while it is protected in one of the ways mentioned above?
 Or what if you have a protected PowerPoint file whose password you have forgotten?
 In both these cases, your safest bet would be to use a password recovery tool that can help you recover the password or remove restrictions from the document.
 One of the best tools for the job is Passper for PowerPoint.
 Designed specifically to help you remove the password on a protected PowerPoint presentation, Passper for PowerPoint has one of the highest password recovery rates and also helps you easily remove restrictions on the program.